To recognize the symptoms, first, we need to know the basics of diabetes.

 Also known as ED, may be a symptom of other health issues such as nervous system conditions, high blood pressure, circulatory conditions, stress, kidney disease, and smoking.

-The National Diabetes Information Clearinghouse notes that men that have diabetes are at risk of having ED.
+The National Diabetes Information Clearinghouse notes that men who have diabetes are at risk of having ED.
 According to this organization from 20 to 75 % of men that have the disease experience erectile dysfunction.

 Damage to ANS, i.e., Autonomic Nervous System